biopython/biopython.github.io/wiki/SourceCode.md

 rights).

-This is normally given on a case by case basis, and the best place to discuss getting write access is on the [Biopython Development mailing list](mailto:biopython-dev@biopython.org).
+This is normally given on a case by case basis, and the best place to discuss getting write access is on the [Biopython mailing list](mailto:biopython@biopython.org).

 Once you have access, see the instructions on [GitUsage](GitUsage "wikilink")